CyberCamz/CyberCamz/README.md

 # Welcome to My GitHub Profile!

 ## About Me
-Hello!
-I'm CyberCamz, a first-year student pursuing a Bachelor's degree in Cyber Security at NUST University.
-In my spare time, I am also working on various certifications to enhance my skills and knowledge in the field of cyber security.
+I'm CyberCamz, pursuing a Bachelor of Computer Science in Cyber Security at NUST University in Namibia.
+Through this GitHub repository, I’ll be sharing my journey, insights, and projects as I explore the dynamic field of cyber security.
+Alongside my studies, I’m actively working on certifications to expand my expertise and refine my skill set.
 - [x] Semester 1 <br>
 Principles of English Language,
 Basic Science,